 Direct Provision of Service.
 Area Agencies on Aging will administer APS as a direct service or may subcontract the service to another Provider at the sole discretion of the Administrator.
 (3-20-20)

 Contracts.
-Each Provider must administer APS pursuant to contracts delineating the duties and obligations of each APS program.
+Each Provider must administer APS pursuant to contracts delineating the duties and obligations of the APS program.
 (3-20-20)

 Court Visitors.
 APS staff shall not serve as a court appointed visitor in a guardianship or conservatorship proceeding involving a proposed ward who is or has been the alleged victim in an APS investigation.

 (3-20-20)

+01. Adult Protective Services and Ombudsman Coordination.
+Providers shall ensure that APS and the Ombudsman program maintain a written agreement establishing local cooperative protocols in the investigation of complaints.
+(3-20-20)

+02. Confidentiality.
+All records relating to a vulnerable adult and held by a Provider are confidential and shall only be divulged as permitted pursuant to Idaho Code Sections 39-5307, 39-5304(5), and 39-5308, Idaho Code, and Federal Law, whichever is more restrictive.

 -- 030. (RESERVED)